 Plastic Free July started in the year 2011 with the aim of educating people on the pollution associated with plastics.
 It is very close to the zero waste movement, but it asks you to commit to avoiding disposable plastics for a whole month.
 On the website, you will find a picture highlighting the many plastic items you must avoid to reduce environmental pollution.

-As we have stated the main goal of this campaign is to reduce the number of disposables, which include single-use plastics like straws and spoons.
-You can take part in the campaign by avoiding plastic straws, grocery bags, to-go coffee cups and the plastic water bottles.
-And because it is a one-month commitment, you will have to decide on whether you can pursue it long term.
+As we have stated, the main goal of this campaign is to reduce the number of disposables, which include single-use plastics like plastic straws and spoons.
+You can take part in the campaign by avoiding plastic straws, grocery bags, to-go coffee cups and plastic water bottles.
+And because it is a one-month commitment, you will have to decide whether you can pursue it long-term.

 How to live plastic free

 It can be hard to avoid all plastics, but you can limit your exposure in various ways.
 Plastic is already part of our life, which means that it can be hard to live without it.
 But striving to live plastic-free should be one of your goals.
 With every year that passes, that has been becoming easier as producers introduce more and more plastic alternatives.
 Here are a few tips that will help you reduce the plastic items you use.

 1. Use non-plastic containers

 When traveling, carry a travel mug and a reusable water bottle.
 Pack some food in stainless steel, glass, cloth sandwich bags, stacking metal tiffins or a wooden Bento box.
 Carry a reusable bag when going to a supermarket for shopping or a farmer’s market.
 It is also good you measure the bag before you fill it.